Corporate Governance Guidelines

 Committees should be appointed (or re-appointed), and chairs of each committee designated, by the full Board, upon recommendation by the Nominating and Corporate Governance Committee, annually.
-While the composition of the committees of the Board should be looked at each year in making certain that these committees are not stagnant or without fair representation, it is the Board's belief that continuity of experience in the specific functions of these committees provides a significant benefit to the stockholders and to management.
+While the composition of the committees of the Board should be reviewed each year in making certain that these committees are not stagnant or without fair representation, it is the Board’s belief that continuity of experience in the specific functions of these committees provides a significant benefit to the stockholders and to management.

-Each committee chair, in consultation with committee members, will determine the frequency and length of meetings of his or her committee, considering all relevant factors such as the committee's mandate, nature of current committee business to be discussed and the like.
-Moreover, the committee chairmen should feel free to call additional committee meetings at times other than the scheduled meetings of the full Board.
+Each committee chair, in consultation with committee members, will determine the frequency and length of meetings of his or her committee, considering all relevant factors such as the committee’s mandate, nature of current committee business to be discussed and the like.
+Moreover, the committee chairs should feel free to call additional committee meetings at times other than the scheduled meetings of the full Board.
 Each committee may invite to its meetings other Board members, members of management and such other persons as each committee deems appropriate in order to carry out its responsibilities.
 Each committee may also exclude from its meetings any persons it deems appropriate in order to carry out its responsibilities, other than members of the committee, including directors who are not members of such committee.